vishvAsa/devaH/hindukaH/rudraH/meta/rudraH.md

 > What is embarrassing about the phallic significance of the Śivaliṅga?
 People keep repeating verses praising the head & feet of the deva but get disgusted at a symbol that connotes what?
 The eternal fatherhood & motherhood of Śiva & his inseparable Śakti.
 I don’t care if getting defensive about the phallic significance is the politically “right” stance to take as per the prude-tva consensus.
 I am & will be a Śaiva till my last breath & will never be apologetic for the phallic significance of the Śivaliṅga. ...
 I don’t care for such immature folks.
 I care for the opinion of Śrī-Upamanyu-Ṛṣi who states in Mahābhārata that Śiva-Devī are the only deities whose signs/insignia are found on the very persons of all humans & even beasts.
 > -GA

+## यवद्वीपे
+Hyang Manikmaya.

+Semar is also called Sang Hyang Ismaya, the elder brother of Sang Hyang Manikmaya (Shiva).
+He is worshipped by followers of Javanese Hinduism and Kejawen, being considered as the guardian of Brahmins and Kshatriyas, the keeper of wisdom and protector of Java.